Integrate bots

 • chat:do

-User / Conversation correlation
+User and conversation correlation

-Most bot frameworks and the Chat API support a single conversation with a user at a time, and therefore the conversation correlation is simply to the unique user id the bot uses to represent the user and the Chat Id the bot is communicating with.
+Most bot frameworks, and the Chat API, support a single conversation with a user at a time, and therefore the conversation correlation is simply to the unique user ID the bot uses to represent the user, and the Chat ID the bot is communicating with.

-If you do need to store the additional details in order to correlate an outbound message from us back into the bots conversation, then you can add additional details using the metadata property when sending a chat message using the Chat API.
+If you need to store additional details in order to correlate an outbound message from us back into the bots conversation, then you can add additional details using the metadata property when sending a chat message using the Chat API.

 Inbound and outbound messaging

-Message sent to your bot will be delivered to your bot adaptor using our webhooks.
-These webhooks can be configured to deliver various event types in real-time, for the bot integration we recommend the the follow:
+Message sent to your bot are delivered to your bot adaptor using our webhooks.
+These webhooks can be configured to deliver various event types in real-time.

 • Chat events

-• Chat Message events
+• Chat message events

 {